mcellteam/mcell/libmcell/documentation/generated/introspection.rst

 Wall
 ====

-This is a Python representation of a molecule obtained from Model during simulation.
+Constant representation of wall of a geometry object.
+Changes through changing attributes of this object are not allowed except for the attribute is_movable.

 Attributes:
 ***********